sarahlehman/smalltownkitten/content/post/name-age-status.md

 projecting my sex based fears onto my pet, so that’s where my head is at.

 Justin and I do not have kids.
-I feel a certain amount of pressure from family to have kids at this age.
+I feel a certain amount of pressure to have kids at this age.
 I’m also an only child, which means I am my parents’ only hope for beautiful and precious little baby angel grandchildren.
 I tell my mom I don’t want to have kids and she says things like, “I know you say that now, but you’ll change your mind.”